IgniteUI/indigo-design-docfx/en/components/bullet-graph.md

 ## Title and Subtitle

 The Bullet Graph has a Title and Subtitle whose text can be changed.
-They can also be hidden if they are not needed by setting them to ~No Symbol.
+In Sketch, they can also be hidden if they are not needed by setting them to ~No Symbol, while in Adobe XD you have to delete the unused layer instead.

 <img class="responsive-img" src="../images/bullet_graph_title.png" srcset="../images/bullet_graph_title@2x.png 2x" />

 ## Legend

-The Bullet Graph comes with a Legend that can be adjusted to match the selected Series Amount.
-Legend items can be removed by setting the corresponding Series to ~No Symbol or added by finding it in the Overrides/Charts/Legend/Serie.
-Also there you can change the icon type between Square, Line or Circle.
+The Bullet Graph comes with a Legend that can be adjusted accordingly to match the selected Series Amount.
+In Sketch, Legend items can be removed by setting the corresponding Series to ~No Symbol or added by finding it in the Overrides/Charts/Legend/Serie.
+In Adobe XD, you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
+Also, you can change the icon type between Square, Line, or Circle.

 <img class="responsive-img" src="../images/bullet_graph_legend.png" srcset="../images/bullet_graph_legend@2x.png 2x" />

 ## Tooltip

-The Bullet Graph comes with a tooltip that may be hidden by setting the override to ~No Symbol.
+The Bullet Graph comes with a tooltip that may be hidden by setting the override to ~No Symbol in Sketch, while in Adobe XD you have to delete the unused layer instead.

 <img class="responsive-img" src="../images/bullet_graph_tooltip-off.png" srcset="../images/bullet_graph_tooltip-off@2x.png 2x" />
 <img class="responsive-img" src="../images/bullet_graph_tooltip-on.png" srcset="../images/bullet_graph_tooltip-on@2x.png 2x" />